Gary Peters

-Peters served as Michigan's junior U.S. senator from 2015 to 2025.
-Upon U.S. Senator Debbie Stabenow's retirement in January 2025, Peters succeeded her as the state's senior U.S. senator and the dean of Michigan's congressional delegation.

 Before his election to Congress, Peters served in the United States Navy Reserve, spent 22 years as an investment advisor, and worked briefly in academia.
 He was elected to the Rochester Hills City Council in 1991 and represented the 14th district in the Michigan Senate from 1995 to 2002.
-He was the Democratic nominee for Michigan Attorney General in 2002, narrowly losing to Republican Mike Cox.
-He was then appointed commissioner of the Michigan Lottery by Governor Jennifer Granholm, serving from 2003 to 2008, when he resigned to successfully run for Congress.
+He was the Democratic nominee for Michigan attorney general in 2002, narrowly losing to Republican Mike Cox.
+He was then appointed commissioner of the Michigan Lottery by Governor Jennifer Granholm, serving from 2003 to 2008, when he resigned to run for Congress.

-In 2014, Peters was elected to the United States Senate seat being vacated by retiring Democratic incumbent Carl Levin.
-He was unopposed in the Democratic primary and defeated Republican Terri Lynn Land in the general election.
-He was the only non-incumbent Democrat to win a Senate election in 2014.
-Peters was reelected in 2020, defeating Republican challenger John E. James in a close race.
+In 2014, Peters was elected to the United States Senate, the only non-incumbent Democrat to win a Senate election that year.
+He was reelected in 2020, defeating Republican nominee John E. James in a close race.

-On January 28, 2021, Peters was selected as chair of the Democratic Senatorial Campaign Committee for the 2022 election cycle.
-He was later selected again for the 2024 cycle.

-Peters is the ranking member of the Homeland Security and Governmental Affairs Committee in the 119th Congress.
+Peters chaired the Democratic Senatorial Campaign Committee in the 2022 and 2024 election cycles.
+He is the ranking member of the Homeland Security and Governmental Affairs Committee in the 119th Congress.
 On January 28, 2025, he announced that he will not seek reelection in 2026.

 Early life and education

 Gary Charles Peters was born on December 1, 1958, in Pontiac, Michigan.
 His father, Herbert Garrett Peters, was a public school teacher who served in the U.S. Army during World War II.
 His mother, Madeleine Vignier, who met his father in France during the war, was a nurse's aide and helped unionize her workplace.
 Peters' family has lived in Michigan since the 1840s.
 He grew up in Oakland County and graduated from Rochester High School.

-After high school, Peters attended Alma College, where he graduated magna cum laude in 1980 with a Bachelor of Arts in political science and was inducted into Phi Beta Kappa.
-He later earned a Master of Business Administration from the University of Detroit Mercy in 1984.
-Peters also holds a Juris Doctor and a Master of Arts in political science from Wayne State University and a Master of Arts in philosophy from Michigan State University.
+After high school, Peters attended Alma College, where he graduated magna cum laude in 1980 with a bachelor of arts in political science and was inducted into Phi Beta Kappa.
+He later earned a master of business administration from the University of Detroit Mercy in 1984.
+Peters also holds a juris doctor and a master of arts in political science from Wayne State University and a master of arts in philosophy from Michigan State University.